MattJGlick/jekyll-now/_posts/2016-12-20-habitica-google-assistant.md

 Since I can still make HTTP requests from IFTTT, I decided to throw together a Node.js application that sits between IFTTT and Habitica.
 The simple app had the following requirements:

 1. Can receive requests with everything in the URL.
-2. Has some type of token authenication so that I can verify that only I can add tasks to my To-Do list
+2. Has some type of token authentication so that I can verify that only I can add tasks to my To-Do list
 3. Has the ability to make requests to Habitica with my Habitica API credentials and a task.

 [This](https://github.com/MattJGlick/habitica_todo_exchange) is what I was able to come up with.
 Super simple application that does some basic key checking for verification, then makes a request to Habitica with the required tokens and the task to be created.
 Most of the logic sits on the index.js file and is as follows: